-Let us now look at the overheads in CORA-the prelude code, the wasted computation due to partial padding and auxiliary data structure accesses in the generated code.
+Let us now look at the sources of overheads in CORA-the prelude code, the wasted computation due to partial padding and auxiliary data structure accesses in the generated code.

 Prelude Overheads: The prelude code constructs the required auxiliary data structures (§5) and copies them to the accelerator's memory if needed.
 The table below lists the execution time (in ms) and memory (in kB) required for these tasks for a 6-layer transformer encoder on the GPU backend.
-It also shows the overheads associated with the storage lowering scheme used in past work we discussed in §5.2 (referred to as Sparse Storage in the table).
+It also shows the overheads associated with the storage lowering scheme used in past work we discussed in §5.3 (referred to as Sparse Storage in the table).
 As compared to this scheme, we see that CORA's specialized lowering scheme significantly reduces the resources required to compute the data structures associated with tensor storage.
 The overheads associated with loop fusion are higher than those associated with storage as we need to compute and store the relationship between all values of the fused and unfused loop iteration variables (§5.1).
 Copying the generated data structures to the GPU's memory is, however, the major source of the overhead.
-The overheads range from 0.7% (RACE dataset at batch size 128) to about 7% (CoLA dataset at batch size 32) of the total execution time of the encoder layer on the GPU.
+Overall, the overheads range from 0.7% (RACE dataset at batch size 128) to about 7% (CoLA dataset at batch size 32) of the total execution time of the encoder layer on the GPU.
 On the CPU, the overheads are a very small fraction of the execution times, because the execution times are much higher and because the memory copy costs are absent.
 We discuss some simple optimizations to reduce prelude overheads in §D.7 of the appendix.

-Dataset / Batch Size Sparse Storage Time / Mem.
-CoRA Storage Time / Mem.
-CoRa Loop Fusion Time / Mem.
-CoRa- Copy CoLA / 32 0.09 / 267.97 3.80e-03 / 2.93 5.35e-03 / 32.15 Time CoLA / 128 0.35 / 1047.22 5.76e-03 / 11.18 0.02 / 104.22 0.27 RACE / 32 0.52 / 1607.97 4.15e-03 / 2.93 0.09 / 666.54 0.42 RACE / 128 2.02 / 6300.02 6.30e-03 / 11.18 0.34 / 2609.58 0.99 amounts of padding can be specified for vloops (both unfused vloops and fused ones with bulk padding) and tensor storage to enable efficient code generation.
+Dataset / Sparse Storage CORA Storage CORA Loop Fusion CORA- Batch Size Time / Mem.
+Time / Mem.
+Time / Mem.
+Copy Time CoLA / 32 0.09 / 267.97 3.80e-03 / 2.93 5.35e-03 / 32.15 0.24 CoLA / 128 0.35 / 104 /.22 5.76e-03/11.18 0.02 / 104.22 0.27 RACE / 32 0.52 / 1607.97 4.15e-03/2.93 0.09 / 666.54 RACE / 128 2.02 / 6300.02 6.30e-03 / 11.18 0.34 / 2609.58 0.99

+Partial Padding Overheads: We saw that in CORA, small amounts of padding can be specified for vloops (both unfused vloops and fused ones with bulk padding) and tensor storage to enable efficient code generation.
 While this leads to some wasted computation, we find that it is generally quite low.
 For the transformer encoder layer, we see a 3.5% increase in the amount of computation (computed analytically) over the ideal case without padding for a batch size of 32 and a 2.3% increase for a batch size of 128 across all the datasets evaluated.
 The overheads decrease with increasing batch size as bulk padding ensures that the sum of the sequence lengths in a batch is a multiple of a constant (64, in this case) irrespective of the batch size leading to a higher relative amount of padding at lower batch sizes.
 We provide further data and discussion in §D.7 of the appendix.